Definition of Disinfection

 Disinfection is a crucial step in water treatment that aims to eliminate or inactivate harmful microorganisms, including bacteria, viruses, and parasites, from water.
 It ensures that the water is safe for consumption and reduces the risk of waterborne diseases.
 Various methods are used for water disinfection, depending on the specific requirements and characteristics of the water.
 Here are some commonly used methods:

 Disinfection of water can be done by

 In the water treatment processes, pathogens & other organisms can be partly physically eliminated through coagulation, flocculation, sedimentation, & filtration, in addition to the natural die-off.
-After filtration, to ensure pathogen free water, the chemical addition of chlorine (so called chlorination), rightly or wrongly, is most widely used for disinfection of drinking water.
-This less expensive & powerful disinfection of drinking water provides more benefits than its short coming due to disinfection by-product (DBPs).
+After filtration, to ensure pathogen-free water, the chemical addition of chlorine (so-called chlorination), rightly or wrongly, is most widely used for the disinfection of drinking water.
+This less expensive & powerful disinfection of drinking water provides more benefits than its short coming due to disinfection by-products (DBPs).
 DBPs have to be controlled.
-The use of ozone & ultraviolet for disinfection of water & waste water is increasing in the United States.
+The use of ozone & ultraviolet for disinfection of water & wastewater is increasing in the United States.